ATH42/dyssy-blog/src/content/blog/01-introduction.md

 ## Embracing the Challenge

-But here's what keeps me going: the commitment to doing this right, to doing it professionally.
+But here's what keeps me going: the commitment to doing this right, to doing it professionally, not knowing what will come of it and tending to a childhood dream of mine.
 The past few weeks have been a frenzy of learning Unity and C#, navigating Aseprite, and documenting every step.

 It's been crazy, but I'm determined.